GoogleCloudPlatform/terraform-google-splunk-enterprise/README.md

 Copyright 2019 Google LLC

-Terraform templates for Splunk Enterprise are licensed under the Apache License, Version 2.0.
-Details can be found in [LICENSE](./LICENSE) file
+Terraform templates for Splunk Enterprise are licensed under the Apache license, v2.0.
+Details can be found in [LICENSE](./LICENSE) file.